gedimitr/syscall_capture/docs/file_format.md

 Regarding endianness, all fields are written in native endianness.

-If the total number of bytes consisting an Information Element (TLV) are not a multiple of 4, padding bytes are added so that the footprint fo the Information Element is divisible by 4 (i.e. is a multiple of 32 bit words).
+If the total number of bytes consisting an Information Element (TLV) are not a multiple of 4, padding bytes are added so that the footprint of the Information Element is divisible by 4 (i.e. is a multiple of 32 bit words).

 The figure in the length field excludes the padding bytes.